-If the absorber temperature is higher than 80 °C, no further measurement should be performed.
+If the absorber temperature is higher than 80 °C, it won't be possible to take any further measurements.
 In this case, please wait until the absorber temperature has fallen below 50 °C (depending on the selected energy input).

 If a high repetition rate is prioritized over the uncertainty of measurement, a lower energy per measurement may be used, e.g. down to 200 J.